'I was totally blown away by the natural beauty'

 Waktins Glen State Park - Autumn by Andy Arthur, CC BY

-Gorge Trail: Only the Gorge Trail offers the stunning views of the waterfalls and all the caves.
+Gorge Trail: The Gorge Trail offers the most stunning experience and gorgeous views of the waterfalls and all the caves.
 The trail is open from mid-May until late October.
-It's closed from the beginning of November.
+It's usually closed from the beginning of November.
 Depending on the weather it could be a little earlier or later.
-UPDATE 2019: As of May 10, the Gorge Trail should be open until the first week of November.
+UPDATE 2019/Early October: It's not guaranteed, but the Gorge Trail should be open until the first week of November.
 However, it all depends on the weather!
 For daily updates check the official website: Watkins Glen State Park - New York State

 Flow: There are a total of 19 waterfalls in the park.
 The peak flow is usually in spring.
 Especially with a strong flow, you can feel the earth tremble even more while standing next to or behind a waterfall.
 The flow gets worse in summer and often better during the months of fall.